alaaa4255/sep11-freedom-project/blog/entry03.md

 @fadeout-color: fadeout(@base-color, 20%);
 ```

 <p>fadein and fadeout work to manipluate a oolor based on its transparency.
-Spefically, fadein makes a color less transparent while fadeout makes a color more trasnparent.
+Specifically, fadein makes a color less transparent while fadeout makes a color more trasnparent.
 In the first code, the color pink is being manipulated to being less transparent and the second one is being manipluated to becoming more transparent.
 Each line of code also have a number value which indicates how transparent they are becoming.
 Pink is lessening in transparency by 30% and Blue is darkening in transparency by 20%. </p>

 <p> MATH FUNCTIONS: </p>